 They were unlikely neighbors: the well-heeled and the down-at-the-heels, the haves at the top of the bluff and the have-nots at the bottom of the bluff.

-In 1907 City Commissioner George Mulkey announced that the city would build a workhouse adjacent to the waterworks on the Clear Fork of the Trinity River.
+In 1907 Fire and Police Commissioner George Mulkey announced that the city would build a workhouse adjacent to the waterworks on the Clear Fork of the Trinity River.
 The workhouse would be located just west of the mansions of Quality Hill.

 The workhouse, built by a company that specialized in jails, bridges, and vaults, opened in 1908.
 The workhouse was home away from home for people found guilty of minor offenses such as public drunkenness, vagrancy, gambling, and disturbing the peace who could not pay the fine levied against them.
 Such offenders were sent to the workhouse, where they received a dollar’s credit against their fine for each ten-hour workday completed.